 Congratulations you can rip up those L plates!

-Well there is more to learn!
+Although there is more still to learn!

 Once you have passed your driving test (theory and practical) you should exchange your test pass certificate for a new licence as soon as possible.
 If you do not claim your test pass within 2 years of the date of your test, the entitlement conveyed by the test pass will be lost and you will have to pass a further driving test (theory and practical) for that category of vehicle if you wish to have it included on your driving licence.